nanohanno/blog/_posts/2024-04-12-pytest-src.md

 ---
 layout: post
-title: "Pytest and the src"
+title: Pytest and the src
-subtitle: "Testing the packaging"
+subtitle: Testing the packaging
 date: 2024-04-12
-background: '/images/default_post.jpg'
+background: /images/default_post.jpg
 ---

 This week, I was working on getting a testing stage in CI fixed.
 It sounds trivial but lead to a couple of insights again how tests are executed in Python.

 Python with its dynamic nature and unopiniated tooling give a lot of room for interpretation how tests should be executed.
 Today most people will rely on `pytest` as the standard tool to write and execute tests.
 But what does that execution actually mean?